The mental challenges of moving back home from abroad

 In recent decades, our world has undergone immense changes.
 With globalization, blurred national borders, the internet, and ever-advancing technology, it's not unusual anymore for someone to study or work abroad.
 Data from the European Commission and the Central Statistical Office also show that each year, more and more people are taking jobs in other countries, participating in international exchange programs, or continuing their studies abroad.

-At the same time, more people are returning to their homeland, and although their difficulties often remain hidden, they are not negligible at all.
-Most are prepared to face challenges during their time abroad, but they do not really expect to encounter similar problems upon returning.
-After returning home, symptoms such as general anxiety, stress, or even depression can appear.
-Additionally, other signs might include frustration, anger, confusion, alienation, and the feeling of losing one's familiar environment.
-Common issues for those experiencing reverse cultural shock can also include fear of rejection, feelings of loneliness and restlessness, a sense of helplessness, and loss of trust.
+Along with this, more and more people are returning to their country of origin, and although their difficulties often stay hidden, they are far from insignificant.
+Most people are prepared to face challenges during the trip abroad and while living overseas, but they do not really expect to deal with similar problems when they come back home.
+After returning, symptoms such as general anxiety, stress, or even depression may appear.
+Other signs can include frustration, anger, confusion, alienation, and the feeling of losing the familiar environment.
+Experiencing reverse culture shock, fear of rejection, feelings of loneliness and restlessness, helplessness, and a sense of lost trust are also common.

-However, when it comes to friendships, mixed results have been observed: with some friends, the relationship becomes closer, while with others, it becomes looser.
-This likely depends on how similarly they have developed in areas of interest compared to the returning person.
-Overall, it can be said that the more problems someone has in their relationships, the harder it will be to reintegrate.
-Nonetheless, both the time spent abroad and the post-return reintegration provide unique opportunities for personal growth, shaping of personality, and if we handle the situation well, broadening and deepening our social relationships.
+Even so, results are mixed when it comes to friendships: some become closer, while others grow more distant.
+This likely depends on how similar their paths have been and whether they share similar interests with the returning person.
+Overall, the more problems someone has in their relationships, the harder it will be for them to readjust.
+At the same time, both time spent abroad and the reintegration that follows coming home offer a special chance for personal growth, shaping your personality, and, if the situation is handled well, expanding and deepening your social connections.

 Share on Facebook